RoroTiti/OC_P5/README.md

 To run the application, it's recommended to setup a virtual environment.
 We will use virtualenv.

-- Move to the source code root directory
+- Move to the source root directory
 ```
 cd "/the/app/directory"
 ```